 There is a 50% match requirement, in-kind or monetary, to receive funding for this grant.

-The Hunger Free Campus grant competition is now live!
+The Hunger Free Campus grant competition will launch soon.
 The grant program will provide awards of up to $8,000 to institutions that have not yet received a Hunger Free Campus Designation ("Pathway to Designation" grants), and up to $5,000 that have received a designation ("Sustaining Designation" grants).
 All public and tribal postsecondary institutions located in Minnesota are eligible to apply.

 Proposals are reviewed and scored by a panel of community reviewers who have professional or lived experience with: basic needs insecurity, youth homelessness, financial aid, low-income student support, and human/social services, among many other content areas.
 If you are interested in being a community reviewer, please contact GWI.OHE@state.mn.us.
 Community members that are a part of groups traditionally underrepresented in college are encouraged to sit on a review panel and may qualify for a small stipend for participation.